Prevent COVID-19: How to Protect Yourself from the Coronavirus

 If you think you may have been exposed to a person with COVID-19 and have symptoms, call ahead to a doctor’s office to see if you can get tested.
 You can also use a virtual care platform, such as NewYork-Presbyterian’s NYP OnDemand, to meet with a healthcare professional by videoconference.
 Avoid contact with others and wear a face mask if you need to leave your home when you are sick.

 How NewYork-Presbyterian is prepared

-Rest assured, NewYork-Presbyterian is following the situation closely and implementing all recommendations provided by our local and state departments of health and the CDC.
-Our medical staff is trained to recognize patients who may have COVID-19 and to keep the virus from spreading.
+NewYork-Presbyterian continues to follow the situation closely and implement the recommendations provided by our local and state departments of health and the CDC.
+Our medical staff is trained to recognize patients who may have the virus and will help prevent COVID-19 from spreading.

 We understand how important the support of loved ones and friends is to patients during their hospital stay.
 Stay up to date with NewYork-Presbyterian’s visitor guidelines.
 It’s our priority to keep patients and visitors safe from infection.

 For more information on the evolving situation and how to protect yourself from coronavirus, visit the CDC and check NewYork-Presbyterian for more updates.